 As the first colonized country in sub-Saharan Africa to gain independence, Ghana is a nation that prides itself in its progress while rooting itself in tradition.
 GESI students will live and work in Winneba in central Ghana, located between the capital city of Accra and Cape Coast.
 Winneba is a proud fishing village, and adjacent to the Muni Pomadze Protected Wildlife Area.

-Through partnerships with Amizade and the local organization Challenging Heights, GESI students will work within the areas of education, youth advocacy, and non-profit management (especially grant writing and organizational research).
+Through partnerships with Amizade and the local organization Challenging Heights, GESI students will work within the areas of water conservation, youth advocacy, and non-profit management (especially grant writing and organizational research).